bigmike33x/ThreatIntelHub/README.md

 ### 3. Configure environment variables

 Create a local `.env` file or export variables in your shell.
-Do not commit `.env`.

 ```bash
 export RANSOMWARE_LIVE_API_KEY="your_ransomware_live_api_key"